Covid-Mutual-Aid/mutual-aid-wiki/lambdas/services/external-data/README.md

   .then((groups) => groups.map(create))
 ```

-The `groupConstructor` constructor works similarly to `groupConstructorObj`, but with an array of groups as an array and a label array which is used to determine which index of the incoming array relates to which field (useful for pulling from google sheets).
-The above example also shows how fields existing in the incoming data but not present in the map object are automatically added to the external_data field.
+The `groupConstructor` constructor works similarly to `groupConstructorObj`, but with an array of groups as an array and a label array (as show in the quick start example) - useful for pulling from google sheets.
+The above example also shows how fields existing in the incoming data but not present in the map object are automatically added to the external_data field as well as how multiple references of `links` field is handled.

-When creating a source, you must provide an array of test cases; groups that you expect to exist in this resource.
-The source will run so long as one of these groups are found.
-This is to prevent malformed data being entered into the database if the shape of the incoming data changes unexpectedly (e.g someone moved the columns in the google sheet by mistake).
-Around 7-10 test cases are encouraged for redundancy.

 ## Sync protocol